-Of course, the figure of speech, “sell your birthright for a mess of pottage” was meant to remind me of the Bible story about Esau handing over his rights and privileges as firstborn, inheritor of all that was his father’s, to his younger twin Jacob.
+Of course, the figure of speech, “sell your birthright for a mess of pottage,” was meant to remind me of the Bible story about Esau handing over his rights and privileges as firstborn, inheritor of all that was his father’s, to his younger twin Jacob.
 “Don’t waste your time and energy… or spend your money… or compromise what you believe is right… for some sort of short-term gain,” is the message my mother was trying to convey.
 Sad to say, I wasn’t all that quick of a study in this regard.
 I stubbed my toe a few times before I finally began to see the light.
-And it all worked out all right, I guess.
+And it all worked out in the end, I guess.

 Then there was Jacob… the fair-haired child, the good son.
 He was dutiful to his parents and kept a low profile, as was proper for a younger scion who did not stand to become patriarch after his father.
 He was quiet and lived in tents… kind of an indoor boy, I’m thinking… and he was sneaky!
 Jacob was the quintessential sneaky younger sibling.
 Have y’all ever known any of those?
 Well, we all know how today’s story ends: Esau gives in to his need for instant gratification, placing his position in his father’s household in jeopardy… and Jacob takes advantage of his older brother’s weakness, and seems to come out on top.